anabatsh/PROTES/README.md

 - If there is a GPU, the `jax` optimizer code will be automatically executed on it, however, the current version of the code works better on the CPU.
 To use CPU on a device with available GPU, you should specify the following code at the beginning of the executable script:
     ```python
     import jax
+    import logging
+    # To remove jax warnings about GPU:
+    logger = logging.getLogger('jax._src.xla_bridge')
+    logger.setLevel(logging.ERROR)
+    # To use CPU instead of GPU:
     jax.config.update('jax_platform_name', 'cpu')
     jax.default_device(jax.devices('cpu')[0]);
     ```